jdelpino-dev/fruit_search_project/README.md

   + ✅ Created a responsive grid of fruit boxes.
 * ✅ Used efficient data structures (maps and arrays) and regex to improve the search.
+* Fix de hover problem.
+Hover effects don't work on touchscreens, so I need to ensure that any critical functionality is not dependent on hover.
+Instead, I will use active/focus states, or even consider creating specific touch events.
 * Deabounce the search input to improve performance.
 * Further improve the UI and functionality.
   + Display selected fruits in boxes on the fruit grid including basic